mikeoon/LGED_FF/2024_writeups/week_3_writeup.md

 # Week 3 PR

-## An All Time Low???
+## An All Time Low...
 We talking Cowboys or Zach's Team?

 ### Whaddupp